 Statistically, younger drivers are involved in more road accidents than older drivers.
 This is why insurers tend to charge younger drivers more for insurance than older drivers.

-But there are many things young drivers can do to drive down the cost of insurance.
+But there are many things young drivers and new drivers can do to drive down the cost of insurance.
 And the best thing you can do to get cheaper insurance is choose a car that’s cheaper to insure.

 What Makes a Car Cheap to Insure?